 Marisa Portolese was born in Montreal, Quebec, where she currently lives and works.
 She is an Associate Professor in the Photography Program in the Faculty of Fine Arts, at Concordia University.
 Her practice includes photography and video, as well as curatorial work for several institutions.

-Portraiture, representations of women, childhood, youth culture, and autobiography are major and recurrent themes within her work.
-She often produces large-scale color photographs that juxtapose human figures with landscape and still lifes.
-She concentrates on elucidating facets of human experiences in relation to psychological and physical environments, relating to larger themes concerning identity and spectatorship.
-She attempts to weave together gesture, affect, and the nuances of her subjects’ gazes, to create an immersive and emotional landscape for the viewer.
-She is interested in the relationship between the fixed photographic portrait and the moving image.
-Borrowing from cinematic strategies and the staging of her subjects, she tries to capture the narrative potential within each still image.
+Portraiture, representations of women, narrative, autobiography and the figure in nature, are major and recurrent subjects in her practice.
+She often produces large-scale color photographs, rich in painterly references that concentrate on elucidating facets of human experiences in relation to psychological and physical environments, relating to larger themes concerning identity and spectatorship.
+She attempts to weave together gesture, affect, and the nuances of the gaze, to create an immersive and emotional landscape for the viewer.